nicholasd-uci/node105/README.md

 ## About

 ```
 In this repository we focus on 3 main types of Constructors.
+We give example of what a Constructor is and three examples.
+    - Original Build for Constructors
+    - Factory Function Constructor
+    - Class Constructors.
-We give example of what a Constructor is and three examples of how the Original Build for Constructors are made.
-We then move onto a Factory Function Constructor as well as Class Constructors.
-This helps use with big data or application that will consist of lots of information.
+This helps use with big data or application that will consist of a large amount of information.
 ```

 - - -